This is a beautiful Easter story accompanied by soft illustrations that are alive and colourful.

 As each season comes and goes, the bunny feels more and more lonely.
 Until he finally reaches Spring and sees flower buds, singing birds, and another rabbit.

 He is incredibly happy to find this bunny.
 They share time together, and he takes her to all the places he had been while searching for Easter.
 They eventually arrive back to the place where the bunny first woke from his sleep, and have bunnies of their own.

-The owl sees them and says, ‘At Eastertime there are always rabbits.’
-The bunny realises that Easter is a time and not a place.
+The owl sees them and says, ‘At Eastertime, there are always rabbits.’
+The bunny realizes that Easter is a time and not a place.

 Although this is a story set in the northern hemisphere, it is still certainly worth sharing with Australian children.
 It has a lovely message that you won’t find in many Easter books about Easter being a time.
 Easter is celebrated in so many different ways around the world, but it happens at the same time for everyone.

 Although Easter occurs in Autumn for us, we still live through a cycle of seasons before Easter returns.
 Children may not recognise squirrels but they will certainly recognise the seasons that occur throughout the story.
 It could even lead to a valuable discussion about seasons and hemispheres.